gustafnk/microservice-websites/index.md

 </hx:include>
 ```

-When the DOM has loaded, `hinclude` will find all the 'hx:include’ elements in the DOM, fetch the associated resources of each element and replace the innerHTML of the `hx:element`s with the responses.
+When the DOM has loaded, `hinclude` will find all the 'hx:include' elements in the DOM, fetch the associated resources of each element and replace the innerHTML of the `hx:element`s with the responses.
 If JavaScript is not enabled in the browser or if the request fail, the fallback content (in this example, the link) is still shown.

 The result after transclusion will look something like this: